vespa-engine/documentation/documentation/using-zookeeper.md

 container cluster.

 Note that Vespa enforces an optimal node limit for clusters with ZooKeeper.
 Application packages that violate this node count will be rejected.
-The recommended number of nodes is 3, 5 or 7.
+The valid number of nodes is 3, 5 or 7.
+See [#15762](https://github.com/vespa-engine/vespa/issues/15762) for other node counts.

 ## Configuration